-The county council is committed to delivering a rolling scheme of improvements to all schools within the county to achieve a real improvement to safety and a shift towards walking and cycling.
+We are committed to delivering a rolling scheme of improvements to all schools within the county.

-A safer routes to school scheme provides engineering improvements to:
+A safer routes to school scheme provides engineering to:

 - improve accessibility